 French credit institutions are required to maintain minimum capital to cover their credit, market, counterparty and operational risks.
-Since 1 January 2014, pursuant to CRD IV Regulation, credit institutions, such as the Groupe BPCE, are required to maintain a minimum total capital ratio of 8%, a minimum Tier 1 capital ratio of 6% and a minimum common equity Tier 1 ratio of 4.5%, each to be obtained by dividing the institution's relevant eligible regulatory capital by its risk-weighted assets.
-In addition, they will have to comply with certain common equity Tier 1 buffer requirements, including a capital conservation buffer of 2.5% that will be applicable to all institutions as well as other common equity Tier 1 buffers to cover countercyclical and systemic risks.
+Since 1 January 2014, pursuant to CRD IV Regulation, credit institutions, such as the Groupe BPCE are required to maintain a minimum total capital ratio of 8%, a minimum tier 1 capital ratio of 6% and a minimum common equity tier 1 ratio of 4.5%, each to be obtained by dividing the institution's relevant eligible regulatory capital by its risk-weighted assets.
+In addition, they will have to comply with certain common equity tier 1 buffer requirements, including a capital conservation buffer of 2.5% that will be applicable to all institutions as well as other common equity tier 1 buffers to cover countercyclical and systemic risks.
 These buffer requirements will be implemented progressively until 2019.

 French credit institutions must satisfy, on a consolidated basis, certain restrictions relating to concentration of risks (ratio de contrôle des grands risques).
-The aggregate of a French credit institution's loans and a portion of certain other exposure (risques) to a single customer (and related entities) may not exceed 25% of the credit institution's regulatory capital as defined by French capital ratio requirements.
-Individual exposures exceeding 10% (and in some cases 5%) of the credit institution's regulatory capital are subject to specific regulatory requirements.
+The aggregate of a French credit institution's loans and a portion of certain other exposure (risques) to a single customer (and related entities) may not exceed 25% of the credit institution's eligible capital and, with respect of exposures to certain financial institution, the higher of 25% of the credit institutions eligible capital and \in 150 million.
+Individual exposures may be subject to specific regulatory requirements.